azuline/repertoire/docs/start/installation.rst

 backend.
 See https://python-poetry.org/docs/#installation for instructions on installing Poetry.

 Yarn is used to build the frontend.
 See https://classic.yarnpkg.com/en/docs/install/ for instructions on installing Yarn.

+repertoire is only tested on specific versions of Python and JavaScript.
+See :ref:`installing_python_and_javascript` for instructions on installing the required versions of Python and JavaScript.

 Installation with Poetry has the following steps:

 #.
 Clone the repository with ``$ git clone https://github.com/azuline/repertoire``.
 #.
 Change directory to ``repertoire/backend``.
 #.
 Install backend with ``$ poetry install --no-dev``.
+(If you want to develop,
+   exclude the ``--no-dev`` flag.)
 #.
 Activate the Poetry virtual environment with ``$ poetry shell``.
 #.
 Configure the backend with ``$ repertoire config``.
 #.
 Compile the frontend in ``frontend/`` with ``$ yarn build``.